strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .6.2 =
+* ENHANCEMENT: Added list of Sponsored Members (children) to User Profile for Admins-only.

 = .6.1 =
 * BUG: Fixed bug where seats and other information weren't being saved after checking out at offsite gateway like PayPal Express.
 * ENHANCEMENT: Moved some code from after checkout method into a pmprosm_createSponsorCode($user_id, $level_id, $uses = "") so it can be used elsewhere.